mdx-js/mdx/packages/babel-plugin-extract-imports-and-exports/readme.md

 # `babel-plugin-extract-imports-and-exports`

-Babel plugin that extracts all exports and imports from.
+Babel plugin that extracts all exports and imports.
 Used by [MDX](https://mdxjs.com).

 ## Installation